isislovecruft/tor-old/doc/HACKING/GettingStartedRust.md

 Everything should be tested full stop.
 Even non-public functionality.

-Be sure to edit `.../tor/src/test/test_rust.sh` to add the name of your crate to the `crates` variable!
-This will ensure that `cargo test` is run on your crate.

 Configure Tor's build system to build with Rust enabled:

     ./configure --enable-fatal-warnings --enable-rust --enable-cargo-online-mode